sciris/atomica_apps/README.md

 Go to the the root of `atomica_apps` repo and then:

 ```
-cd static
 npm install
 ```

 **Step 3:** Build or Watch

-Once that’s done you can run `npm run watchtb` or `npm run watchcascade` in order to track changes  and rebuild the specific app in `debug/<app_name>/`.
+Once that’s done you can run `npm run watchtb` or `npm run watchcascade` in order to track changes  and rebuild the specific app in `dist/<app_name>/`.

 ## Building the frontend for distribution